Please Click on the following links for the latest update bylaws:

 - Any Party Officer may be suspended for cause by a two-thirds (2/3) majority vote of the State Executive Committee.
 The Vice-Chair is recused from voting to suspend the State Chair.

 - A Party Officer may challenge his/her suspension by written appeal to the Judicial Committee within thirty (30) days of receipt of notice of such suspension.
 Failure to appeal within thirty (30) days shall confirm the suspension and bar any later challenge or appeal.

 - Members of the executive committee shall not be members of any party in the State of Washington other than the LPWA or its affiliates

 Article VII: State Executive Committee

-- There shall be seven regional directors allocated to the State Executive Committee, elected from the Party membership at the annual State Convention in the manner determined in the Party Bylaws, each representing a unique political or geographical region.
+- There shall be eight (8) regional representatives allocated to the State Executive Committee, elected from the Party membership at the annual State Convention in the manner determined in the Party Bylaws, each representing a unique political or geographical region.

 - The Party Vice-Chair, Treasurer and Secretary are members of the State Executive Committee.

 - The State Chair shall preside at State Executive Committee meetings, and may vote only if the Chair’s vote would change the outcome.

 - The State Executive Committee will have all policy making, investigatory and review authority over all the affairs, properties, and funds of the Party, not prohibited by the Controlling Documents of the Party.